All About Adjectives

 Here, what modifies medicine.
 It is asking what specific type of medicine is required.

-4. Indefinite adjectives: Refer to something identifiable but not specific.
+4. Indefinite adjectives: These refer to something identifiable but not specific.
 Some common indefinite adjectives include all, another, something, none, one, several, and many.

 Many people went to the party.

-In this sentence, many is modifying people, telling us more about who attended the party.
+In this sentence, many modifies people, telling us more about who attended the party.

-There is a lot to remember when learning about adjectives, but just remember that they generally answer three questions about a noun: How many?
+There is much to learn about adjectives, but just remember they generally answer three questions about a noun: How many?
 What kind?
 Which ones?
-If you are still unsure about adjective usage and need a second opinion, Scribendi.com's English editors and proofreaders are available to help 24/7.
+If you are still unsure about adjective usage and need a second opinion, try our English academic editing services.